The deadweight loss calculator helps you understand and calculate the economic cost to society when external factors impact market prices.

 To understand the deadweight loss definition, let's first observe some general economic concepts:

-Now let’s consider that the price of that product or service was artificially regulated to a different value because of external effects like a government tax or subsidy, a minimum wage law, or a monopoly controlling the supply and inflating the price to maximize its profits.
+Now let’s consider that the price of that product or service was artificially regulated to a different value because of external effects like a government tax or subsidy, a minimum wage law, or a monopoly controlling the supply and inflating the price to maximize its profits (you can analyze the best price with the optimal price calculator).

 The deadweight loss definition tells us that, although those cases have different effects on the parties involved, their total economic welfare is always less than the one generated by a free and unregulated market.
 This loss in total economic welfare is what we call the deadweight loss.